garethrogers2828/Football-Quiz/README.md

 ## Colours

-- I liked the black and gold theme as it gieves the look of a gameshow and really stands out to the user.
+- I like the black and gold theme as it gives the look of a gameshow and really stands out to the user.

 ## Fonts